mattyoung101/tamara/papers/proposal/proposal.typ

 three copies of the original circuit, then triplicates component instantiations and wire nets, and finally connects the nets in such a way that the behaviour of the original circuit is preserved.
 This is described as the "easy part" of TMR - the more complex step is selecting both a valid _and_ optimal placement for majority voters.
-Johnson identifies four main classes of voters:
+Johnson identifies four main classes of voters.
+Note that in this section, "SRAM scrubbing" refers to Johnson's method of dynamic runtime reconfiguration of the FPGA configuration SRAM to correct SEUs.

 1. *Reducing voters*: Combines the output from three TMR replicas into a single output, in other words, a single majority voter.
 Used on circuit outputs.